google/clspv/CONTRIBUTING.md

 us first through the issue tracker with your idea so that we can help out and possibly guide you.
 Coordinating up front makes it much easier to avoid frustration later on.

-## The small print

-Contributions made by corporations are covered by a different agreement than the one above, the Software Grant and Corporate Contributor License Agreement.